jhparkland/Effective-Knowledge-Based-Recommender-System-for-Tailored-Trip/README.md

 1. Using the data collected from multiple metropolitan areas, you are challenged to develop a robust and generalizable model to predict the individual's daily trip destination based on easy-collected information and features.
 2. Using the models trained on the data before, predict the trip destination for a new metropolitan area.

+> For a detailed explanation of the rules (issue writing, PR writing) for team members who are not familiar with GitHub and our organization, please refer [here](https://github.com/DAU-BigDataTeams/GitGuide.git).